eezee-odoo-sh/demo-docker/README.md

 ## Cleaning the project

-Cleaning the project:
+Cleaning the project do:

 * remove the container
 * remove the image
-* remove database
+* remove database (not the container database)

-Important : Volumes with data are not removed.
+* remove Odoo volumes

 ```bash
 $ inv clean